-“I’m the reason for your weakness but I can provide you more than just power, I will give your life back, I will vest protection upon you against death, you will be able to talk to the dead and bring whoever you want from the underworld, this place will be nothing for you if you accept my offer”.
+“I’m the reason for your weakness, but I can provide you more than just power; I will give your life back.
+I will vest protection upon you against death.
+You will be able to talk to the dead and bring whoever you want from the underworld.
+This place will be nothing for you if you accept my offer.”

 Chapter 6

-The calvary was the second place to be visited according to what the demons said, seems like they weren’t aware that other entities were in the search of the same elements.
+The calvary was the second place to be visited according to what the demons said—and it seems like they weren’t aware that other entities were in search of the same elements.

-A dark long figure with no eyes, no hands nothing you can see beyond a black long cape, only a voice that seems to come from every angle, and on the other hand, Xophur barely existed, so drained of the energy he gave himself to Jeremy.
+There was a dark, tall figure with no eyes, no hands, nothing you could see beyond a long black cape—only a voice that seemed to come from every angle.
+And on the other hand, Xophur barely existed, so drained of energy he had given up willingly.

-The dark figure directed his voice to Bothet and Artoon saying;
+The dark figure directed his voice to Bothet and Artoon, saying:

-“You both are nothing without Xophur, not even your powers combined are a match for me, so abort this suicidal mission and get back to the hellhole where you came”
+“You both are nothing without Xophur—not even your powers combined are a match for me, so abort this suicidal mission and get back to the hellhole from whence you came.”

-I remember seeing Leann’s face, she had a look like she knew who or what was this dark entity…
+I remember seeing Leann’s face.
+She had a look like she knew who or what this dark entity was. . . .

-“I might have seen this entity before but I’m not sure, my head hurts sometimes when I try to remember, Sheryl it feels like something tries to distract me and I can’t think.”

-“I push myself hard because you mean a lot to me as well as Jeremy but this is a burden on my shoulders and I just want to do whatever is best even if it doesn’t include me.”
+“I might have seen this entity before but I’m not sure; my head hurts sometimes when I try to remember.
+Sheryl it feels like something tries to distract me and I can’t think.
+I push myself hard because you mean a lot to me, but this is a burden on my shoulders, and I just want to do whatever is best, even if it doesn’t include me.”

-This is more than friendship Leann, you already have done much more for me than many other people in my life so stop putting yourself down, don’t you think could be an attempt from this new entity to attack you?
+“This is more than friendship, Leann.
+You already have done much more for me than many other people in my life, so stop putting yourself down.
+Don’t you think this could be an attempt from this new entity to attack you?”

-“It could be Sheryl, I do think we might be dealing with another kind of dark angel, possibly more powerful but for some reason, he’s not identifiable or is masquerading as a damned soul.”
+“It could be, Sheryl.
+I do think we might be dealing with another kind of dark angel, possibly more powerful, but for some reason, he’s not identifiable or is masquerading as a damned soul.”

-Some damned souls as a punishment, are meant to ramble in the underworld without nothing but a black cape as they were supposed to go unnoticed and protect the realm they are, from any soul or entity that could be around, so is probable that his mission is to avoid the half-demons from getting the elements.
+As a punishment, some damned souls are meant to ramble in the underworld with nothing but a black cape, as they were supposed to go unnoticed and protect their realm from any soul or entity that could be around, so it’s probable that his mission is to avoid the half-demons from getting the elements.

-After a while, the dark figure disappeared and Jeremy regained a lot of strength, but this was odd, he had to accept the dark entity’s help and he didn’t so how did he recover?
+After a while, the dark figure disappeared and our ally regained a lot of strength, but this was odd.
+He had to accept the dark entity’s help and he didn’t, so how did he recover?

-But this time Jeremy had his head facing down, when he raised his head, he looked so different, he seemed a different person…
+He had his head down.
+When he raised it, he looked so different; he seemed a different spirit. . . .

-Leann tried to call on him almost three times and he never answered, now we knew we were in trouble.
+Leann tried to call on him three times and he never answered.
+Now we knew we were in trouble.

-Somehow Xophur had managed to possess Jeremy while he was lying on the floor, even within his weakness he had enough energy to get into Jeremy, in the end, Jeremy was weak as well so there was no way he could have fought Xophur.
+Somehow, Xophur had managed to possess him while he was lying on the floor.
+Even within his weakened state, the demon had enough energy to get into our ally.
+In the end, our ally was weak, as well, so there was no way he could have fought Xophur.

-We were running out of options to save Jeremy and now he was under Xophur’s control.
+We were running out of options to save him, and now he was under Xophur’s control.

-I asked Leann, what are we going to do now?

-We cannot perform an exorcism, we are halfway through the mission, and now…
+I asked Leann, “What are we going to do now?”We could not perform an exorcism.
+We were halfway through the mission, and now . . .

-We lost Jeremy, our only chance.
+We’d lost our only chance.